alexandra1770/AG_CHATBOT/README.md

 A bilingual **RAG-based AI chatbot** designed to answer questions about Genetic Algorithms using university course and laboratory materials.

 The assistant supports both **Romanian and English**, maintains conversation context, retrieves relevant information from the course materials and can generate Python code for Genetic Algorithms problems.
+## Note

+This repository contains the final application code.
+Development and experimentation were performed in a separate Jupyter Notebook, which is not included in the public repository.

 ## Features